top of page

 The Murmur of Everything Moving_frontcover with label for PR.jpg

-Winner of the Donald L. Jordan Prize for Literary Excellence
+Winner of the Donald Jordan Prize for Literary Excellence

 Like all the great memoirs, The Murmur of Everything Moving, plumbs far deeper than its immediate subject, in this case the act of caring for and tending to one’s dying lover; with spare, lyrical, and wonderfully evocative prose, Maureen Stanton lays bare here the myriad forms of love required of us when things get hard.
 This viscerally moving memoir is a love song and a tribute, a hymn of praise for each sacred moment given us.
 It is also heartbreakingly beautiful, and I cannot recommend it highly enough.

-~ Andre Dubus III, author of Ghost Dogs, Such Kindness, Gone So Long, House of Sand and Fog, and Townie
+~ Andre Dubus III, author of Ghost Dogs, Such Kindness, House of Sand and Fog, and Townie

 Beguiling, vivid, and rich with loving devotion, The Murmur of Everything Moving is a beautiful, heart-breaking memoir.
 The writing is precise and excellent -- there are certain lines so good you want to write them down so you don't forget.
 There is sorrow, portrayed without fear, and there is love exercised like a powerful muscle.
 It's a wonder to behold, and so is this book.